Looking for ways to reduce the cost of your weekly shop? Well, Amazon has entered the grocery market, but is Amazon Pantry worth it?

 Is Amazon Pantry worth it?

 I am already a Prime member, so use Amazon Pantry for any extra items that I can’t find a discount for when I do my usual weekly shop.
+Sometimes though, it can be difficult to find items to qualify for free delivery.

 Signing up to Prime will cost £79 per year, or you can pay £7.99 per month.
-Other benefits include early access to Amazon deals, free next day delivery on certain items and unlimited access to movies, TV and music.
+Other benefits include early access to Amazon deals, free next day delivery on certain items, and unlimited access to movies, TV, and music.